Free Gutter Cleaning Software,

 Can I see when a customer opens an estimate or invoice?

-Can I attach the photo of the clogged gutter to justify the price?
+Can I attach a photo of the clogged gutter to justify the price?

 What about commercial flat-roof scupper work?